Where are the Normandy landing beaches?

 The museum of the D-Day Landings and the Battle of Normandy, located in Ouistreham, retraces this historic event.
 The museum is open every day from 9am to 6pm.

-Sainte-Marie-du-Mont is located on the northern coast of the Francein Normandy.
-The commune is part of the Calvados department, in the Normandy region.
-Sainte-Marie-du-Mont is located about 30 kilometres northwest of Caen, the capital of the department.
+Sainte-Marie-du-Mont is on the north coast of France, in Normandy.
+The commune is part of the Calvados département, in the Normandy region.
+Sainte-Marie-du-Mont lies around 30 kilometres north-west of Caen, the department's capital.

 The commune of Sainte-Marie-du-Mont is famous for being the site of the Allied landings on 6 June 1944, during the Second World War.
 The village was occupied by German troops.
 The Allies succeeded in taking the village and liberating the inhabitants.